Computer and Information Ethics

 The individuality of the body is that of a flame…of a form rather than of a bit of substance.
 (Wiener 1954, p.
 102)

 According to Wiener, for human beings to flourish they must be free to engage in creative and flexible actions and thereby maximize their full potential as intelligent, decision-making beings in charge of their own lives.
 This is the purpose of a human life.
-Because people have various levels of talent and possibility, however, one person's achievements will be different from those of others.
-It is possible, though, to lead a good human life — to flourish — in an indefinitely large number of ways; for example, as a diplomat, scientist, teacher, nurse, doctor, soldier, housewife, midwife, musician, artist, tradesman, artisan, and so on.
+Because people have various levels and kinds of talent and possibility, however, one person’s achievements will be different from those of others.
+It is possible, nevertheless, to lead a good human life – to flourish – in an indefinitely large number of ways; for example, as a diplomat, scientist, teacher, nurse, doctor, soldier, housewife, midwife, musician, tradesman, artisan, and so on.

 This understanding of the purpose of a human life led Wiener to adopt what he called “great principles of justice” upon which society should be built.
 He believed that adherence to those principles by a society would maximize a person’s ability to flourish through variety and flexibility of human action.
 Although Wiener stated his “great principles”, he did not assign names to them.
 For purposes of easy reference, let us call them “The Principle of Freedom”, “The Principle of Equality” and “The Principle of Benevolence”.
 Using Wiener’s own words yields the following list of “great principles” (1954, pp. 105–106):